-- Instruction address breakpoint register (IABR)-This register can be used to cause a breakpoint exception to occur if a specified instruction address is encountered. - Data address breakpoint register (DABR)-This register can be used to cause a breakpoint exception to occur if a specified data address is encountered. - Hardware implementation-dependent register 0 (HID0)-This register is used to control various functions within the 604, such as enabling checkstop conditions, and locking, enabling, and invalidating the instruction and data caches. - Processor identification register (PIR)-The PIR is a supervisor-level register that has a rightjustified, four-bit field that holds a processor identification tag used to identify a particular 604.
-This tag is used to identify the processor in multiple-master implementations. - Performance monitor counter registers (PMC1 and PMC2).
-The counters are used to record the number of times a certain event has occurred. - Performance monitor control register (MMCR0)-This is used for enabling various performance monitoring interrupt conditions and establishes the function of the counters. - Sampled instruction address and sampled data address registers (SIA and SDA)-These registers hold the addresses for instruction and data used by the performance monitoring interrupt.
+- Instruction address breakpoint register (IABR)-This register can be used to cause a breakpoint exception to occur if a specified instruction address is encountered. - Hardware implementation-dependent register 0 (HID0)-This register is used to control various functions within the 604e, such as enabling checkstop conditions, and locking, enabling, and invalidating the instruction and data caches.
+Additional bits defined in the HID0 register disable the BTAC, control whether coherency is maintained for instruction fetches, and for disabling the default precharge values for the shared (SHD) and address retry (ARTRY) signals. - Hardware implementation-dependent register 1 (HID1)-This register, which is not implemented in the 604, is used to display the PLL configuration. - Processor identification register (PIR)-The PIR is a supervisor-level register that has a rightjustified, four-bit field that holds a processor identification tag used to identify a particular 604e.
+This tag is used to identify the processor in multiple-master implementations. - Performance monitor counter registers (PMC1-PMC4).
+The counters are used to record the number of times a certain event has occurred.
+PMC3 and PMC4 are not implemented in the 604. - Performance monitor control registers (MMCR0 and MMCR1)-These registers are used for enabling various performance monitoring interrupt conditions and establishes the function of the counters.
+MMCR1 is not implemented in the 604. - Sampled instruction address and sampled data address registers (SIA and SDA)-These registers hold the addresses for instruction and data used by the performance monitoring interrupt.